PHOTOX/ABIN/interfaces/MACE/README.md

 - mpi4py
 - numpy

-The exact dependencies are specified as inline metadata in the mace_server.py.
+The exact dependencies are specified as inline metadata in `mace_server.py`.
 We highly recommend installing the dependencies in a fresh virtual environment using the [uv package manager](https://github.com/astral-sh/uv):